metonym/template/README.md

 Each template exists in a dedicated branch.

-Use [degit](https://github.com/Rich-Harris/degit) to copy to repository:
+Use [degit](https://github.com/Rich-Harris/degit) to copy the repository:

 ```sh
 npx degit metonym/template#<branch> <project-name>